alex-antonison/health-etl-data-platform/README.md

 ### Project Setup

-So simulate data, I first spin up a postgres database via docker in the [app-database](./app-database/) directory.
+To simulate data, I first spin up a postgres database via docker in the [app-database](./app-database/) directory.
 With docker running, all you need to do is run:

 ```bash
 docker-compose up -d